FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/35_task.md

 ## Discussion Points
 - Cloud WAN (CWAN) is a global service
-  - Network Manager Console, Global Network, and Core Network Policy are Global
+  - Network Manager Console, Global Network, and Core Network Policy are global
-  - Segments can be regional or global, based on CNE locations and attached resources
+  - Segments are global, but connected resouces such as CNE locations and attachments are regional
   - Core Network Edge (CNEs), and attachments (VPC, Connect, VPN, Direct Connect, etc) are regional
 - Segments are dedicated routing domains that can be isolated or allow direct communication between attached resources
 - Core Network Edges (CNEs) are essentially managed TGWs which are peered together with BGP